KevinDelao/Diet-Android-App/README.md

 First Document

 ## Introduction:
+The reason why we decided to make a Diet Application is because there are many out there, and we can reference them to see what we could make.

 The purpose of the Calorie Counter Fragment is to provide a way for users to register what they have eaten throughout the day and track at what time they ate to ensure that users know what they are eating to promote healthier living.